Anatomizing Deep Learning Inference in Web Browsers: Results of Inference Performance Measurement

 \textbf{Breakdown analysis for Wasm backend.} We explore the influence of multithreading and SIMD on latency.
+These two techniques are to accelerate computation, significantly impacting both the warmup and prediction stages.

 We set 4 threads when enabling multithreading.
-The results of ResNet50 are illustrated in Figure~\ref{fig:e2e-resnet50} and the full results are presented in Appendix due to space limit (Table~\ref{tab:e2e-tfjs-wasm} and \ref{tab:e2e-ort-wasm}).
+The results of ResNet50 are illustrated in Figure~\ref{fig:e2e-resnet50} and the full results are presented in Table~\ref{tab:e2e-tfjs-wasm} and Table~\ref{tab:e2e-ort-wasm}.
 The results show that SIMD reduces 49.1\% and 50.7\% average prediction latency for TF.js and ORT.js, respectively; while multithreading reduces 10.7\% and 31.2\% average prediction latency for TF.js and ORT.js, respectively.
 When enabling both techniques, the average prediction latency reduces by 64.7\% and 63.4\% for TF.js and ORT.js, respectively.
 For both frameworks, SIMD provides a greater speedup compared to multithreading.
 This is mainly because multithreading synchronization is implemented through message passing in Wasm, introducing additional overhead for thread management and synchronization~\cite{webworker, wasm-threads}.

+Besides, inherent resource competition from other threads in the browser further slows down the inference, such as the I/O thread and compositor thread in Chromium architecture.
+For example, for a CPU with four cores, if we have allocated four threads for inference, the remaining threads will compete with the inference threads for resources, thereby impacting the efficiency of the inference process.

 Both multithreading and SIMD can provide up to 4$\times$ acceleration (since 128-bit instruction length is 4$\times$ the length of int32/float32 data; single thread vs. 4 threads).
+However, the two technologies only achieve a maximum acceleration of 2.8$\times$ for inference.
 This is because the model contains many memory-intensive kernels (37.7\% on average across all models), and both frameworks provide limited optimization for these kernels.

+Regarding the warmup latency, it was found that SIMD and multithreading respectively reduce latency by 38.5\% and 12.1\% on TF.js, and by 54.5\% and 41.5\% on ORT.js.
+These reductions are lower than those observed during the prediction stage, primarily because the warmup stage also involves memory allocation operations, which are less affected by these technologies.
+However, since computation still dominates during the warmup stage, both technologies are still able to facilitate acceleration.

+In summary, an acute analysis of data from Table~\ref{tab:e2e-tfjs-wasm} and Table~\ref{tab:e2e-ort-wasm} reveals that for in-browser inference, SIMD can provide up to 54\% lower latency on average compared to multithreading.
+This improvement is mainly due to the efficiency of synchronization between threads and the impact of resource competition.
+However, the presence of memory-intensive operations limits the maximum acceleration achievable by both technologies to only 2.8$\times$, as both SIMD and multithreading offer limited speed enhancements for memory-intensive operations.